Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, with clear descriptions for both parameters (sql and dialect).
-The description does not add any additional meaning beyond what the schema provides, such as explaining validation rules or dialect-specific behaviors, so it meets the baseline for high schema coverage.
+Schema description coverage is 100%: both 'sql' and 'dialect' have descriptions and the latter has an enum.
+The description does not add any additional semantic meaning beyond what the schema provides, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.